alvinabad/alvinabad.github.io/_posts/2019-11-23-zombies-ssh-tunnel.md

 http://127.0.0.1:8080
 ```

 This is called SSH tunneling.
+If your only access is SSH, which is port 22,
+you can still access other ports of your destination, even if
+you go through many layers of servers.

 There is no mention of HOST4 in
-the ssh commands above because the effect of running this command
+the ssh command above because the effect of running this command
 is like you are on HOST3, which has access to HOST4.

 ---